 THE EVOLUTION OF THE USER INTERFACE

-There was a time when all interfaces were command driven, and users needed to learn – and remember – complex commands.
-Then came menu-driven interfaces, and later the graphical user interface (GUI), which, in theory, is the most self-explanatory, user-friendly interface.
+There was a time when all interfaces were command driven, and users needed to learn - and remember - complex commands.
+Then came menu-driven interfaces, and later the graphical user interface (GUI), which, in theory, is the most self-explanatory and user-friendly interface.

-Several things must be considered when designing a user interface so that customers not only feel comfortable navigating it, but also develop long-term trust in the brand.
-Cluttered or visually-unappealing interfaces are turn-offs, and they directly affect brand loyalty, mainly because the user associates his negative feelings about the interface with the brand itself.
+Several things must be considered when designing a user interface so that people not only feel comfortable navigating it, but also develop long-term trust in the product and the brand.
+Cluttered or visually-unappealing interfaces are turn-offs, and they directly affect brand loyalty, mainly because the user associates their negative feelings about the interface and experience with the brand itself.

 Here are just two criteria of many that must be considered when designing banking and financial software (or any other software for that matter):

 Users prefer interfaces that are easy to understand and operate.
 Interfaces should have clear and concise layouts, allowing for smooth navigation between elements.
 There should also be consistency in the design so that customers can focus on the task and not be distracted by changing colors, layouts, and messaging.

-Making interfaces intuitive actually means making them feel familiar to the user.
+Making interfaces intuitive means making them feel familiar to the user.
 For example: tabbed panes imply folders containing similar functions, so using tabbed panes in the design allows users to navigate faster.
-In banking or investment software, all the functions related to transfers or mutual funds could be put together under a tab.
+In banking or investment software, all the functions related to transfers or other similar tasks could be put together under one tab.

-USAA’s naturally intuitive design has garnered a lot of attention.
-Instead of focusing on what services banks have traditionally thought to be most important, USAA has focused on what flipped the focus to their customers’ needs.
+Capital One's designs have garnered a lot of attention recently.
+Instead of focusing on what services banks have traditionally thought to be most important, Capital One has focused on what flipped the focus to their customers’ needs.
 Their use of plain language and simply-designed pages and navigation have made them successful where many other banks have failed.

 BankSimple is an excellent example of a bank doing it right.
 True to its name, Simple’s design and functionality give the appearance of simplicity, while using transactional data to provide personalized content for its customers.
 The UX allows the user to easily access the information that is important to them, resulting in both satisfaction and brand loyalty.